 Meaning and Purpose

 As you grow older, it can be difficult for you to find structure and meaning in your day.
-Dogs can help you with that because they force you to keep on doing things.
+Dogs can help you with that because they force you to keep on doing things, and to take care of another being.
 They also encourage you to stay active as well.
 If you’re not feeling well emotionally or even physically, having a dog can really help you with that.
 They can also prevent isolation and loneliness, which often comes with getting older.

 It’s believed that dog owners are far less prone to experiencing depression when compared to those who don’t have dogs.
 Dogs can help you in so many ways and they can also help you with your overall well being.
 If you don’t want to get a dog full-time, then it’s worth looking into a therapy dog.
 These are dogs that do not stay in your home, but they can help you to ease the symptoms of depression regardless of your age.

 Experts once believed that having a dog in your home contributed to allergies.
 Now, recent studies have shown that this is not the case at all.
 Dogs and cats can lower a child’s chance of becoming allergic to pets.
 Your children may go on to develop a stronger immune system and they can also benefit from the added responsibility of taking care of a pet.
-Your child can feed them, play with them and even teach them tricks.
+Your child can feed them, play with them and even help train your new puppy.
 This can work wonders for their development too, so it is important that you keep this in mind.

 If you are over the age of 65 and you own a pet, then studies have shown that you will receive medical help 30% less often when compared to people who don’t have a pet.
 Cats, birds and other animals can help here, but dogs appear to be the most beneficial.